-Residencies and awards include: Salem Art Works Residency, the Elizabeth Murray Artist Residency, the 2017 Mona Ruth Brickman Artist of the Year Award from Albany Center Gallery, and a 2009 and 2013 Juror’s award at the Artists of the Mohawk Hudson Region Exhibition.
+Residencies and awards include: Salem Art Works Residency, the Elizabeth Murray Artist Residency, the 2017 Mona Ruth Brickman Artist of the Year Award, and a 2009 and 2013 Juror’s award at the Artists of the Mohawk Hudson Region Exhibition.
 In 2009 and 2015 he received the University at Albany Purchase Award at the Artists of the Mohawk Hudson Region Exhibition.
 Public collections include the University Art Museum, Siena College, and the College of Saint Rose.

 Cirmo was born in Utica, NY.
 He has an M.F.A. from the State University of New York at Albany and a B.F.A. from the College of Saint Rose.
 Cirmo lives and works in Albany, NY.